A lot of people often reach out to us and ask how to recognize good photo restoration work. Well, the answer is you don't.

 Repetitive patterns

 One of the most common indicators for bad work are repetitive patterns in the restored photo.
 This is because the stamping tool is the most common tool to work within professional photo restoration.
 Usually, it is being applied to repair scratches, cracks or other small missing parts in the photograph.
+What the tool does is, to copy a certain part of the image and fill the damaged area with this information.

 When photo restoration is being performed under time pressure these stamps tend to cover larger areas of the image which often causes patterns to reappear all over the image.